Contaminants of emerging concern: Contaminant classes

-Contaminants of emerging concern (CECs) can be broadly classed into several categories of chemicals such as pharmaceuticals and personal care products, cyanotoxins, nanoparticles, and flame retardants, among others.
+Contaminants of emerging concern (CEC) can be broadly classed into several categories of chemicals such as pharmaceuticals and personal care products, cyanotoxins, nanoparticles, and flame retardants, among others.
 However, these classifications are constantly changing as new contaminants (or effects) are discovered and emerging contaminants from past years become less of a priority.
 These contaminants can generally be categorized as truly "new" contaminants that have only recently been discovered and researched, contaminants that were known about but their environmental effects were not fully understood, or "old" contaminants that have new information arising regarding their risks.

 Pharmaceuticals

-Pharmaceuticals are gaining more attention as CECs because of their continual introduction into the environment and their general lack of regulation.
+Pharmaceuticals are gaining more attention as Contaminants of emerging concern (CECs) because of their continual release into the environment, their persistence and their general lack of regulation.
 These compounds are often present at low concentrations in water bodies and little is currently known about their environmental and health effects from chronic exposure; pharmaceuticals are only now becoming a focus in toxicology due to improved analytical techniques that allow very low concentrations to be detected.
-There are several sources of pharmaceuticals in the environment, including most prominently effluent from sewage treatment plants, aquaculture and agricultural runoff.
+The main source of pharmaceutical pollution in the environment is effluent from wastewater treatment plants, aquaculture and agricultural runoffs.

+Once present in the environment, pharmaceuticals can cause long-term ecological and health effects such as synthetic estrogens from contraceptives that have led to feminization in male fish, and anti-inflammatory drugs Despite their ubiquity in the environment, pharmaceuticals remain largely unregulated in most environmental statutes.

+Personal care products

+Personal care products often contain a complex mixture of chemicals such as preservatives (e.g., parabens), UV filters (e.g., oxybenzone), plasticizers (e.g., phthalates), antimicrobials (e.g., triclosan), fragrances, and colorants.
+Many of these compounds are synthesized chemicals that are not typically found in nature.
+Chemicals from personal care products can enter the environment through various pathways.
+After use, they are often washed down the drain and can end up in the wastewater stream.
+These substances are not all completely removed by conventional wastewater treatment processes, leading to their release into natural water bodies.
+Some of these chemicals are persistent in the environment and can bioaccumulate in the tissues of organisms, potentially causing ecological disruptions.
+They can also have endocrine-disrupting properties that interfere with the hormonal systems of wildlife and humans.

 Cyanotoxins

-The growth of cyanobacterial blooms has been increasing due to the eutrophication (or increase in nutrient levels) of surface waters around the world.
-The increase in nutrients such as nitrogen and phosphorus has been linked to fertilizer runoff from agricultural fields and the use of products such as detergents in urban spaces.
+In recent years, there has been an increase of cyanobacterial blooms due to the eutrophication (or increase in nutrient levels) of surface waters around the world.
+Increases in certain nutrients, such as nitrogen and phosphorus, are linked to fertilizer runoff from agricultural fields, and are also found in certain products, such as detergents, in urban spaces.
 These blooms can release toxins that can decrease water quality and are a risk to human and wildlife health.
-Additionally, there is a lack of regulations regarding the maximum contaminant levels (MCL) allowed in drinking water sources.
-Cyanotoxins can have both acute and chronic toxic effects, and there are often many consequences for the health of the environment where these occur as well.
+Additionally, there are a lack of regulations regarding the maximum contaminant levels (MCL) allowed in drinking water sources.
+Cyanotoxins can have both acute and chronic toxic effects, and there are often many consequences for the health of the environment where these blooms occur.